 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated physical/chemical and fate properties of this new chemical substance using data on analogous chemical substances.
-Based on these estimates, the chemical substance is expected to be removed with an efficiency of at least 90-99% during wastewater treatment due to sorption to sludge and destruction by biodegradation.
-Sorption to sludge is expected to be moderate to strong, and sorption to soil and sediment is expected to be strong to very strong.
-Volatilization to air is estimated to be negligible, and migration to groundwater is expected to be negligible to slow.
+EPA estimated physical/chemical and fate properties of this new chemical substance using measured data submitted with the PMN and data on analogous chemicals.
+The chemical substance is estimated to be removed with an efficiency of 0-25 % during wastewater treatment due to low biodegradation, low sorption, and low stripping.
+Sorption to sludge is estimated to be low based on the measured octanol-water partition coefficient that was submitted with the PMN and data on analogous chemicals.
+Volatilization to air is estimated to be negligible based on high molecular volume and analogous chemicals.
+Sorption to soil and sediment is estimated to be low to moderate based on the measured octanol-water partition coefficient that was submitted for the PMN and data on analogous chemicals.
+Migration to groundwater is estimated to be moderate to rapid based on the measured octanol-water partition coefficient that was submitted with the PMN and data on analogous chemicals.
+Overall, these estimates are indicative of low potential for this chemical substance to volatilize into the air and a moderate to high potential for this chemical to migrate into ground water.
+Removal of the substance in wastewater treatment is unlikely due to low biodegradability, low sorption, and low stripping.

-Persistence: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated biodegradation half-lives of this new chemical substance using data on analogous chemical substances.
-EPA estimates the aerobic and anaerobic biodegradation half-lives to be between two and six months, which indicates that the chemical substance may be persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).
+Persistence3: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+Based on data for the new chemical substance and analogous chemicals, EPA estimated the aerobic and anaerobic biodegradation half-lives to be greater than six months.
+These estimates for biodegradation indicate that the chemical substance may be very persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).

-Bioaccumulation: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
-EPA estimated the potential for the new chemical substance to bioaccumulate using data on analogous chemical substances.
-These estimates indicate that the chemical substance has low bioaccumulation potential.
-Although EPA estimated that the new chemical substance could
+Bioaccumulation4: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via

-&lt;sup>2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
+3 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
 A chemical substance is considered to be persistent if it has a half-life in water, soil or sediments of greater than 2 months but less than or equal to 6 months or if there are equivalent or analogous data.
 A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments of greater than 6 months or there are equivalent or analogous data.
 (64 FR 60194; November 4, 1999)